• Marketplace

 Sample of booking process with payment:

-Can I connect a system for payments besides Stripe and Square?
+Can I connect other payment processors for payments besides Stripe and Square?

 Can my guests still send me an inquiry?